storybookjs/marko/addons/storyshots/storyshots-puppeteer/README.md

 ⚠️ As of Storybook 5.3 `puppeteer` is no more included in addon dependencies and must be added to your project directly.

-## Configure Storyshots for Puppeteeer tests
+## Configure Storyshots for Puppeteer tests

 ⚠️ **React-native** is **not supported** by this test function.